 - assess the use of real data and information which teachers are likely to encounter

-- are computerised and can be taken at learn direct skills test approved test centres throughout the UK
+- are computerised and can be taken at learn direct skills test approved test centresthroughout the UK

-The Department for Education has announced that as of 14th February 2018, applicants to teacher training will have unlimited attempts to achieve a test pass.
+As of 14th February 2018, applicants to teacher training will have unlimited attempts to achieve a test pass.
 This means that the 2-year lockout period will be removed and applicants previously locked out will be able to book tests for both subjects.

 Furthermore, from 14th February 2018 all applicants to teacher training will be able to book three tests per subject, free of charge.
 A charge will be applied from the fourth test attempt per subject.